digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 detailed in the `Ledger API <#_swcg5hoxdia8>`__ section.
-Once a given version of a template has been selected, the target type of its parameters as well as the target type of the contracts retrieved in its choices is determined by their static type.
+Once a given version of a template has been selected, the target type of its parameters as well as the target type of the contracts retrieved in its choices is determined by the dependencies of the package that defines the template.

 .. _example-1-1: